 In response to the changes GCSE , we’ve developed Blueprint, a mastery curriculum framework for the 5 years of secondary science.
 GCSE is evolving to stay relevant in the rapid change of the 21st century.
 Instead of being largely a knowledge recall test there’s now 60% of the marks for transferable understanding (called AO2) and higher level thinking (AO3).

-Up to now, schools who basically delivered the content in the specification, did OK.
-But with the cognitive demands of GCSE increasing, a different strategy is called for – one that builds understanding over 5 years.
+Up to now, schools who basically delivered the content in the specification during KS4, did OK.
+But with the cognitive demands of GCSE increasing, a different strategy is called for – one that builds understanding of both content and scientific skills over the whole 5 years.

 Blueprint is designed from first principles.
 It has unpacked the content in GCSE and built a progression of key concepts that lead towards the ‘big ideas’ that experts have, and integrated the skills.
 With this understanding students will become better at applying knowledge (AO2) and analysing it (AO3).
 Grasping the concepts also makes it easier learn the details and facts that need to be memorised for exams.
 Blueprint takes the form of;